department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 **Claim Complete**

-We'll mail you a packet by U.S. mail that includes details of the decision on your claim.
+We'll send you a packet by U.S. mail that includes details of the decision on your claim.
 Please allow 7 to 10 business days for your packet to arrive before contacting a VA call center.

 </li>